luigi-colella/gatsby-starter-developer-blog/README.md

 - If you are a *developer* you can improve the code.
 - If you are a *designer* you can propose new themes or enhance the UX.
 - If you are a *blogger* you can propose new features that you would have.
-- If you are a *human* you can improve the guide or give me a feedback.
+- If you are a *user* you can improve the guide or give me a feedback.

 Even the smallest help is precious and matters to improve this project!